Concert Photography Lesson 4

 You should walk around the stage, meet the security, and make sure everyone knows you.
 I always go looking for the stage manager and the lighting engineer and have a chat with them.
 You always want to be very friendly to everyone at the venue because the music industry is a small world and you never know who can help you in the future.
 Who you know is more important than anything else in this industry.
 Dickheads very soon find it hard to get passes to shoot.

-So you are at the show, you have your pass, everything is set up, all that is left is to shoot the show.
-In the previous lessons I spoke about how to shoot the show, but I will add that while you are in the pit, you should have absolutely no downtown.
+So, you are at the show, you have your pass, and everything is set up.
+All that is left is to shoot the show.
+In the previous lessons, I spoke about how to shoot the show, but I will add that while you are in the pit, you should have absolutely no downtime.
 You should consistently be shooting something.
-If you got your shot of the artist, shot the crowd.
-Always shoot and move, shot and move.
-Don’t waste your times shooting the same shot over and over.
+If you got your shot of the artist, shoot the crowd.
+Always shoot and move, shoot and move.
+Don’t waste your time shooting the same shot over and over.

-Once the shows end, there are still a lot of things to shot.
-I always stick around after the show and shoot all the fan clubs and even some of the volunteers at the show.
-You will be amazed at how many times the different fan clubs have helped me in China during a show.
-Sometimes they will bring you something to eat or drink, sometimes they may even be able to get you a pass.
+Once the shows end, there are still a lot of things to shoot.
+I always stick around after the show and shoot all the fan clubs and even some of the volunteers.
+You will be amazed at how many times different fan clubs have helped me in China during a show.
+Sometimes they will bring you something to eat or drink, and sometimes they may even be able to get you a pass.
 They are hugely important and often forgotten by music photographers.

-Once the show is done, now starts the difficult part, and that is outputting all the files as quick as possible.
-Usually, if you are shooting for some websites, they will want 10 to 20 photos to upload right after the show, newspapers generally want images before 1 AM and magazines will give you a few days.
-Depending who you are shooting for will determine how much of a rush you will have in your post-processing.
+Once the show is done, the difficult part starts: outputting all the files as quickly as possible.
+Usually, if you are shooting for some websites, they will want 10 to 20 photos to upload right after the show.
+Newspapers generally want images before 1 AM, and magazines will give you a few days.
+Who you are shooting for will determine how much of a rush you will have in your post-processing.

 Once all the photos are imported into Lightroom, the next step for me is to find one photo that I like for that band.
 It does not have to be the best, but it must be a shot that is a little usable.
 I select this photo very quickly.
 I then edit the photos in the following order.
 This is just my preference for editing, you can edit the photos in any order you feel comfortable with.
 The first thing I do is set the white balance of the shot.

 After you have a white balance that you are happy with, the next step is to do the lens corrections in Lightroom.
-These two steps should always be the first thing you do when editing any photo in Lightroom.
-Once that is done the next step is to get the correct exposure.
-You do this by adjusting the highlights and shadows but remember that the higher the ISO that you used, the less room you have to edit the file.
-You can add some noise reduction if you like, but it does tend to soften the image too much in my opinion and I seldom use it.
-You just want to get the photo to a rough state that you are happy with because you will use this photo as a template to all the other photos.
+These two steps should always be the first things you do when editing any photo in Lightroom.
+Once that is done, the next step is to get the correct exposure.
+You do this by adjusting the highlights and shadows, but remember that the higher the ISO you used, the less room you have to edit the file.
+You can add some noise reduction if you like, but it tends to soften the image too much, in my opinion, and I seldom use it.
+You just want to get the photo to a rough state that you are happy with because you will use this photo as a template for all the other photos.

-No, after you have done this, now comes the hard and boring part of selecting which photos to work on and edit for delivery.
-My process for doing this is simple.
-I will go through all the photos quickly, giving each photo that I like a 2-star rating.
+After you have done this, now comes the hard and boring part of selecting which photos to work on and edit for delivery.
+My process for doing this is simple: I go through all the photos quickly, giving each photo that I like a 2-star rating.

-If I shoot the entire set of a band, I usually end up with about 300 photos for the set which include crowd shots.
-After I do my first round of selecting photos, I ended up with 96 photos that I really liked but 96 photos are still way too many to edit quickly, so what I usually do is go through my selection of photos again and this time, any photo I am not sure about or I think it is similar to another photo already, I will change the photo rating to one star.
-I will continue to do this until I have about 40 photos to edit.
+If I shoot the entire set of a band, I usually end up with about 300 photos, including crowd shots.
+After my first round of selecting photos, I end up with 96 photos that I really like, but 96 photos are still way too many to edit quickly.
+So, what I usually do is go through my selection of photos again, and this time, any photo I am not sure about or that I think is similar to another photo, I change the rating to one star.
+I continue doing this until I have about 40 photos to edit.

-Generally, 40 photos are the number of shots I like to deliver to a client unless he specifically asks for more or fewer images.
-I also know that I can generally finish editing a photo within one minute, so I can edit and render the jpegs within one hour.
-Time is money so you got to be able to do this process as fast as possible.
+Generally, 40 photos are the number of shots I like to deliver to a client unless they specifically ask for more or fewer images.
+I also know that I can generally finish editing a photo within one minute, so I can edit and render the JPEGs within one hour.
+Time is money, so you have to be able to do this process as fast as possible.

-Generally, as I am editing after I finish editing each photo, I usually give the photo a green color label for done and if I am editing a photo and I don’t like it for some reason, then I will assign the photo a red color label.
-This will help me in the end when I need to export the photos.
-Any photos that I take into Photoshop, I always change the original raw file to a red color label and the tiff file from Photoshop gets the green label.
+Generally, as I am editing, after I finish editing each photo, I give the photo a green color label for “done.”
+If I am editing a photo and don’t like it for some reason, I assign it a red color label.
+This helps me in the end when I need to export the photos.
+Any photos that I take into Photoshop, I always change the original raw file to a red color label, and the TIFF file from Photoshop gets the green label.
 You don’t need to export two of the same files with different names.
-With regards to Photoshop, I seldom use Photoshop unless I am cloning out water bottles.
-There tends to be a lot of water bottles on the stages in China and I hate them so I clone them out if I have the time.
-But usually when I am shooting on a deadline, I don’t have the time and then they have to stay in the shot.
+Regarding Photoshop, I seldom use it unless I am cloning out water bottles.
+There tend to be a lot of water bottles on the stages in China, and I hate them, so I clone them out if I have the time.
+But usually, when I am shooting on a deadline, I don’t have the time, and they have to stay in the shot.

 I hate water bottles.
-If I am friends with the stage manager, I always ask them in a nice way to keep the stage clean because going into Photoshop is a real pain when you are in a rush.
+If I am friends with the stage manager, I always ask them nicely to keep the stage clean because going into Photoshop is a real pain when you are in a rush.

-This last part of the job is to export your files, I usually do two exports.
-The first export is the files that go to my clients for printing, the second exports get my watermark and are intended for the web.
-I usually export my second set of files with my watermark to be much smaller in size, only 2mb in size.
-I send those files off to any websites that will use them and I use the same files to update all my social media sites at the same time.
-Once all the files are emailed off and all the social media sites are updated, the last step that I take is to copy all the raw files onto a backup drive and then it is time to sleep.
+The last part of the job is to export your files.
+I usually do two exports.
+The first export is the files that go to my clients for printing.
+The second export gets my watermark and is intended for the web.
+I usually export my second set of files with my watermark to be much smaller in size, only 2MB.
+I send those files off to any websites that will use them, and I use the same files to update all my social media sites at the same time.
+Once all the files are emailed off and all the social media sites are updated, the last step I take is to copy all the raw files onto a backup drive, and then it is time to sleep.

 In today lesson, we went over the basic shooting routine and editing routine for a single show.
 I basically follow this routine for each show that I shoot.
 Let’s review the steps I take with a quick summary.